Introduction to CSS for Paged Media

 CSS (Cascading Style Sheets) is a type of style sheet which can be used for not only Web designs but also variety of printing uses and page media such as PDF.
-This document will explain CSS page composition based on the Preview Version of Antenna House Formatter V6, which implements CSS3.
+This document will explain CSS Paged Media formatting based on Antenna House Formatter V6.5, which implements CSS3.

 CSS Formatting Options

 CSS is a stylesheet language that is used to set the look and feel of documents you write in HTML, XHTML and XML.
-When you use the Antenna House Formatter, you’ll have access to the 3 levels of style information available for the CSS stylesheet you use.
+When you use AH Formatter, you’ll have access to the 3 levels of style information available for the CSS stylesheet you use.
 These levels include:

 - The document’s default style

-- A specialized style for your style sheet itself.
-This can be applied to a wide range of documents.
+- A specialized style for the style sheet itself, which be applied to a wide range of documents

-- A document-specific style that has its entire layout commands specified in your document or data.
-This means your CSS formatting can create standard and unique options for your documentation.
+- A document-specific style that has its entire layout commands specified in your document or data

-Antenna House V6.4 has improved CSS support and added new output options.
-Our compliance efforts allow you to use the Formatter to support documents using CSS2.1 and CSS3 — the CSS3 page model support has expanded to high-quality CSS formatting options as they become available.
+AH Formatter V6.5 has improved CSS support and added new output options.
+Our compliance efforts allow you to use AH Formatter to support documents using CSS2.1 and CSS3 — the CSS3 page model support has expanded to high-quality CSS formatting options as they become available.

 Requirements for Japanese Text Layout

-The Japanese Layout Task Force (JLTF) is developing a document about requirements for Japanese layout realized with technologies like CSS and XSL-FO.
-Only the Part1 is available as of today.
+The Japanese Layout Task Force (JLTF) is developing a document about requirements for Japanese layout formatted by CSS and XSL-FO.
+Only Part 1 is available as of today.
 One of the objectives of AH Formatter is to satisfy the requirements in the future.